1930–31 Port Vale F.C. season

 The 1930–31 season was Port Vale's 25th season of football in the English Football League, and their 34th in the Second Division following their promotion from the Third Division North the previous season.
-They finished fifth with 47 points, making it the most successful season in the club's history in terms of league position.
-They were seven points short of promotion to the top-flight, and seventeen points clear of relegation.
+The club achieved its highest league finish to date, placing fifth in the Second Division with 47 points from 42 matches, conceding only 61 goals and scoring 67.